appeal2/appeal-swift-client/README.md

 1. Create a new app in the Dashboard app and copy the generated ID.
 2. Import Appeal into `AppDelegate.swift`
-3. In `application(didFinishLaunchingWithOptions)` create an instance of AppealConfiguration using the copied ID
+3. In `application(didFinishLaunchingWithOptions)`, create an instance of AppealConfiguration using the copied ID
 4. Initialize Appeal with the newly created AppealConfiguration.

 ```swift